melsod/ITS_annonymizer/README.md

 	dob replaced with 1000-01-01

-	NOTE: Child's chronological and estimated developmental ages are NOT anonymized, as this information may be needed for meaningful data analyses.
+	NOTE: Child's "chronological age" and "estimated developmental age" are NOT anonymized, as this information may be needed for meaningful data analyses.
+Because they only give age in months, this is not sufficient detail to extract identity and therefore not of concern.

 2. Filename:

 	filename replaced with new_filename_1001

-	In the ITS file, the filename is listed, which contains the recording upload date.
-Knowing the upload date and child's chronological age could allow for birthdates to be calculated.
+	In the ITS file, the filename is listed, which contains the recording upload date and the Child ID.
+Knowing the upload date and child's exact age at recording could allow for birthdates to be calculated.
+Child ID may or may not contain identifiable information depending on a lab's data storage and labeling policy.

 	NOTE: This is NOT the name the file is saved as on your disk.
 This program makes no changes to the names of files, it only alters information within files.